-THIS FREE CROCHET SHRUG PATTERN IS PART OF AN ONGOING PAID COLLABORATION WITH MY FRIENDS AT LION BRAND.
+THIS FREE CROCHET SHRUG PATTERN IS PART OF AN ONGOING COLLABORATION WITH MY FRIENDS AT LION BRAND.

 Despite my complete white girl appearance, I had a serious creative infatuation with all things Native American when I was a kid growing up in the Colorado foothills.
 I wanted a REAL teepee, REAL arrowheads and a seed bead collection that could last seven lifetimes.
 (And of course, I’ve explained my extreme yearning for some REAL leather moccasins in when I crocheted moccasins with flip flop soles.)

 I supposed it was probably my eight-year-old self then that knew the second I laid eyes on this Jeans yarn from Lion Brand that I was going to need to make some kind of southwestern crochet project.
 It’s no secret that I love boho crochet style and crocheting from graphs, so I decided to try combine the two ideas to sort of “paint” my vision with yarn.

 For this free crochet shrug pattern, I was inspired by a very common design that can be found on many southwestern blankets.
 I’m sure a legit historian would tear me apart for saying this, but to my layman eyes, it looks a little Navajo, slightly tribal, a bit Aztec and a lot like something I want to wear about eight days a week.